MediaComem/LBAR.js/README.md

   </body>
 </html>
 ```
-Will place a red box on the [Palace of Nations](https://en.wikipedia.org/wiki/Palace_of_Nations).
+This will place a red cube on the [Palace of Nations](https://en.wikipedia.org/wiki/Palace_of_Nations).
-Demo and source aviable here: https://glitch.com/edit/#!/torch-cyber-conga?path=index.html
+Demo and source are available here: https://glitch.com/edit/#!/torch-cyber-conga?path=index.html
-Test it on a WebXr enabled Browser with GPS Activated (on a android smartphone for example).
+Test it on a WebXR-enabled browser, with a location-enabled (GPS) device (ie. an Android smartphone).

-In production, switch LBAR.js script url to:
+In production, switch LBAR.js’s script url to:
 ```html
 <script src="https://rawcdn.githack.com/MediaComem/LBAR.js/5001fa7e4a9f6141d34a83213ce4a6a813673559/dist/lbar-v0.2.min.js"></script>
 ```
 ### gps-position system
-The *gps-position* system can be conf. with three parameters:
+The *gps-position* system can be configured with three parameters:
 ```html
 <a-scene  gps-position="minAccuracy: 100; minDistance: 2; cam3DoF: true">
 ```
-Any gps data above *minAccuracy* will be discarded.
+Any GPS/location data above *minAccuracy* will be discarded.
-*minDistance* control how frequently GPS updates are processed.
-With the defaul value of 2, only a 2[m] GPS  move will trigger a replacement of the markers.
+*minDistance* controls how frequently GPS updates are processed.
+With a defaul value of 2, the markers are repositioned when the user has travelled at least two meters.
-The camera in the 3DoF mode can be disable by setting *cam3DoF* to false (the default value is true).
+In 3DoF mode, the camera can be disabled by setting *cam3DoF* to false (default value is true).
-The camera in WebXr AR (6DoF) is enable and handled by the AR mode of A-Frame.
+In WebXR AR (6DoF), the camera is enabled (and handled) by A-Frame’s AR mode.

-### faces-north components
+### faces-north component
-The *faces-north* component make the entity always faces north (using the device's magnetometer).
+An entity with the *faces-north* component will always faces north (based on the device’s magnetometer data).
+All location-based markers **must** be children of an entity with this component.

-It **must** be a parent of all the location based markers.
+### gps-position component

-### gps-position components
+Latitude and longitude of the location-based marker/entity **must** be specified.
+The entity will be placed on the *faces-north* plane, relatively to the device’s location data (GPS).

-Latitude and longitude of the location marker entity **must** be specified.
-The entity will be placed on the *faces-north* plane  relatively to the GPS position of the device.
+### pitch-roll-look-controls component

-### pitch-roll-look-controls
+This component will only enable the pitch and roll controls of the 3DoF camera (thus disabling yaw control).
+Since the *faces-north* component rotates its yaw (based on the device’s magnetometer), the camera must not rotate on the yaw axis anymore.
+This component will not handle the camera in the WebXR AR (6DoF) mode, since A-Frame’s AR mode will take over.

-This components will enable only the pitch and roll controls of the 3DoF camera (and disable yaw movements).
-As the *faces-north* component rotate his yaw using the device's magnetometer, the camera must not rotate on the yaw axis anymore.
-This component will not handle the camera in the WebXr AR (6DoF) mode (it will be handled by the AR mode of A-Frame).
+[^1]: Verrone, P. M. (Writer), Westbrook, J. (Staff writer), Moore, R. (Director), Haaland, B. (Supervising director).
+(2000, April 9).
+A Clone of My Own (Season 2, Episode 10) [TV series episode].
+In D. X. Cohen, M. Groening (Executive Producers), Futurama.
+Twentieth Century Fox Film Productions.